barbado-vl/ShopOnline/README.md

-  using JwtBearer scheme for authentication on server add controller for authentification methods add login and signin pages using AspNetCore.Components.Authorization for authorization change db from SqlServer to SqlLite
+  using JwtBearer scheme for authentication on server add controller for authentification methods add login and signin pages change the interface so that it takes into account whether the user is authenticated or not using AspNetCore.Components.Authorization for authorization change db from SqlServer to SqlLite
 ```